Have Questions?

 631-854-4400

-Suffolk County Department of Health is an alcohol and drug rehab for individuals residing in the Huntington Station, New York area and battling a drug and alcohol use issue .
+Suffolk County Department of Health is an alcohol and drug rehab for individuals residing in the Huntington Station, NY. area and battling a drug and alcohol use issue .
 As such, it provides services like activity therapy, individual psychotherapy, substance abuse counseling approach, behavior modification, matrix model, group therapy and more, that are in line with its philosophy of the treatments that have been proved to work.

 In the same way, Suffolk County Department of Health believes in individual treatment to ensure that their patients achieve the best possible results.
 The drug and alcohol treatment facility has also specialized in other treatments like persons with post-traumatic stress disorder, child care for clients children, domestic violence, programs for the hearing impaired, social skills development, persons with eating disorders - among many others.
 Many of these services are also offered by Suffolk County Department of Health in different settings like outpatient hospital programs, inpatient drug treatment, outpatient detoxification programs, short term drug and alcohol rehab centers, long term drug treatment, as well as others.

 Further, it has aftercare programs designed to help you find permanent stability.
-These programs have ensured that Suffolk County Department of Health has a special place within Huntington Station, NY. and its surrounding area, especially because they promote positive long term outcomes for the clients who enroll into this alcohol and drug treatment program.
+These programs have ensured that Suffolk County Department of Health has a special place within Huntington Station and its surrounding area, especially because they promote positive long term outcomes for the clients who enroll into this alcohol and drug treatment program.
 Last but not least, Suffolk County Department of Health accepts cash or self-payment, private insurance, payment assistance, military insurance, county or local government funds, access to recovery (atr) voucher and others.

 drug treatment facility - Morning Star II NY